Last updated Mar. 14, 2023 by Charles Zemub

 - 10 Comments.

-What can I do instead of a hotel?
+What can I do instead of going to a hotel?

 Since you’re reading this, you probably already know that a hotel is one of the more expensive vacation options.